This article may contain affiliate links. If you buy some products using those links, I may receive monetary benefits. See affiliate disclosure here

-If you are a developer and wants to share the things that you learn, then writing blog posts with code examples is a great idea – as I’m doing right now.
+If you are a developer who wants to share the things that you learn, then writing blog posts with code examples is a great idea – as I’m doing right now.

 Or if you are developing some software, then also you need to write clear documentation and articles explaining how your product works with code samples for developers.